Family calls for new autopsy of teen killed in hit-and-run near Murdaugh property

 “On the death certificate, the manner of death was ruled ‘natural,’ which is inconsistent with injuries sustained in a trip and fall accident,” the coroner wrote to state investigators.

-Alex Murdaugh was convicted of murdering his wife and son earlier this month and was sentenced to life in prions without parole.
+Alex Murdaugh was convicted of murdering his wife and son earlier this month and was sentenced to life in prison without parole.

 He still faces trial for a string of financial crime charges for allegedly embezzling millions of dollars from clients and the law firm started by his family